General Information 2020

 The “Crash” Contact Rule

 - Runners are instructed to slide or attempt to slide to avoid contact with a fielder.
 Any player who maliciously runs into another player is to be declared out and will automatically be ejected from the game.
-If a runner scores prior to making contact, the run with count.
+If a runner scores prior to making contact, the run will count.
 Contact shall be considered to be malicious if:

 1) The contact is the result of intentional or excessive force and/or